praveek/launch.en/help/release-notes/current.md

 ### Updates

-* We've updated the Launch UI to bring dramatic improvements to the signing in and out.
+* We've updated the Launch UI to bring dramatic improvements to the sign in and out process.
 Switching between Launch and other Adobe products will also be much smoother now.
-For those of you have a single account with rights to multiple companies, this will also be much smoother now.
+Finally, for those of you have a single account with rights to multiple companies, this is also dramatically improved.
 * The structure of Launch URLs is now mor consistent with other Adobe products.
 The new URL format replaces `https://launch.adobe.com` with `https://experience.adobe.com/#/@companyID/launch/`.
 The old URLs will redirect to the new ones, but you'll want to update your bookmarks to save yourself a few seconds each time you go there.

 ## February 19, 2020